sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/express-protecting-routes/README.md

 ## Passport

 [Passport](http://www.passportjs.org/) is an npm package that helps authenticate users.
-There are many methods used to authenticate users:
+There are many ways to authenticate users:

 * Possession of a token, such as a JWT
 * Having a cookie pointing to a valid session